 4 strategies to help you achieve and maintain a balanced life:

-1) I believe the most important way to keep your life in balance is to be clear on your purpose, and have a guiding set of values that you live by.
+1) The most important way to keep your life in balance is to be clear on your purpose, and have a guiding set of values that you live by.

 When you’re making decisions about how to spend your time and what to give your attention to, check to make sure what you’re doing is aligned with your purpose and values.

 Ask yourself, “Is this aligned with my purpose and values?
-Is it moving me closer toward or further away from my goals?”
+Is it moving me closer to or further away from my goals?”

 If the answers are “no” and “further away,” seriously reconsider spending your time in this way.